JohnAstf/My-Portfolio/README.md

 ## For ACM

-Fork this repository on GitHub, but DO NOT COPY.
+Fork this repository on GitHub, but DO NOT copy my work.

 ## Bugs and Issues